EventStore/documentation/docs/cloud/intro/quick-start.md

 # Cloud quick start

-Follow the steps in this guide to get access to the EventStoreDB Cloud console, provision your first cluster and connect it to your cloud infrastructure.
+Follow the steps in this guide to get access to the Event Store Cloud console, provision your first cluster and connect it to your cloud infrastructure.

 ## Get an account